IntelSoftware/SYCL_101/04_SYCL_Conv_USM/04_matrix_multiplication_USM.rst

 ===============================

-Matrix multiplication, often referred to as matmul, is a fundamental operation in linear algebra and plays a crucial role in various scientific and engineering applications, such as image processing, simulation, and machine learning.
+Matrix multiplication, often referred to as matmul, is a fundamental operation in linear algebra; it plays a crucial role in various scientific and engineering applications, such as image processing, simulation, and machine learning.
 The operation involves taking the dot product of rows from one matrix with the columns of another matrix to produce a resulting matrix.
 While conceptually simple, efficient computation of matrix multiplication becomes a challenge when dealing with large matrices due to the inherent parallelism that can be leveraged for optimization.
-This is where SYCL (pronounced "sickle"), an open standard developed by the Khronos Group, comes into play.
-SYCL is a programming model and API that enables developers to write code that can be executed on a variety of heterogeneous platforms, including CPUs, GPUs, FPGAs, and other accelerators, using a single-source approach.
+This is where SYCL (pronounced "sickle")[[[this term has ben used previous many times, no need to define here, delete]]], an open standard developed by the Khronos Group,[[[suggest deleting this phrase about Khronos group and/or adding it to the Introduction.]]] comes into play.
+SYCL is a programming model and API that enables developers to write code that can be executed on a variety of heterogeneous platforms, including CPUs, GPUs, FPGAs, and other accelerators, using a single-source approach.[[[I'm not clear on how "single-source approach" fits into this sentence.
+Instead of hanging here at the end, seems like it would work better earkier in the sentence, but I'm not sure Wwhat or who performs the single-source approach]]]
 SYCL abstracts the complexities of heterogeneous hardware and facilitates the development of high-performance code while maintaining portability across different devices.